Borussia Dortmund School Football TourEnquire Now »

 - Pro-Ex rep to assist you throughout your trip

-Pro-Ex can exclusively offer schools and teams the chance to live BVB’s ‘intense football experience’ with a unique and specially designed programme.
-Groups will train daily at the exhibition field overlooked by the famous stadium.
-High-quality morning training, with the club’s top youth coaches will be followed by afternoon activities such as the stadium tour and museum, team building and friendly fixtures.
-Players will also be given branded training kit and memorabilia to remember the experience and can take in the spectacular atmosphere of a match day with tickets to a BVB home game!
+BVB’s ‘intense football experience’ is a unique and specially designed training programme.
+Your group will train daily at the exhibition field overlooked by the famous stadium.
+High-quality morning training, with the club’s top youth coaches, will be followed by afternoon activities such as the stadium tour and museum, team building and friendly fixtures.
+Below is a sample itinerary to give you an idea of what you and your team can do.

 |Day 1||Arrive in Dortmund||Training with Borussia Dortmud||Dinner.